Grent Halili

-Grent Refik Halili (born 24 May 1998 in Tiranë) is an Albanian former professional footballer who played as a forward.
+Grent Refik Halili (born 24 May 1998) is an Albanian former professional footballer who played as a forward.
 Throughout his career he has played for Tirana and he is the son of Tirana's owner and president Refik Halili.

 Club career

 Early career

 Halili started his youth career at KF Tirana in 2011.

 In May 2013 he went on trial at Italian club Varese alongside fellow KF Tirana youth player Marko Çema as part of a collaboration between the two clubs.

 Tirana

 Halili was promoted to the senior team at KF Tirana by coach Gugash Magani during the 2014–15 season where he made his professional debut in the Albanian Cup against Sopoti Librazhd, where he also scored his first goal.
 He signed a four–year contract with KF Tirana along with fellow youth player David Domgjoni on 1 April 2015, keeping him at the club until 2019.

 Halili scored his first league goal for Tirana on 18 November 2017 in the matchday 8 of the 2017–18 Albanian First Division against Apolonia Fier and Tirana took a 2–0 victory.

 He sacked the coaches Egbo and Dede for not including him at the starting 11.

 Halili's nickname is Gaucho Junior, due to similarities with Brazilian legend Ronaldinho.